TrebledJ/trebledj.github.io/content/posts/infosec/output-invariant-prompt-injection/2025-05-09-output-invariant-prompt-injection.md

 * Input fields may have special parsing rules which highlight keywords.
 For instance, a search query may discard stop words ("the", "is", "a") and focus on keywords instead.
 * The backend may be using a simpler NLP model instead of an LLM.
 Some chatbots do this.
 * Time-based testing is dependent on various factors, including the AI's initial prompt/task, the implementation, and server hardware.

-Detections and Mitigations

-* Left as an exercise for the reader.